Finding a Top Financial Advisor Firm in Providence, Rhode Island

 Rex Capital Advisors, LLC

-Serving only high-net-worth individuals and their families, Rex Capital Advisors manages more than $812.1 million in assets.
+Serving only high-net-worth individuals and their families, Rex Capital Advisors manages millions in assets.
 According to its most recent U.S. Securities and Exchange Commission (SEC) filing, the boutique wealth manager is fee-only and employs seven advisors.

 Rex also offers its services to the trusts, estates, charitable organizations, corporations and other business entities under the control of its substantially wealthy clients.
 The minimum investment is $10 million.
 Accounts are on a discretionary or non-discretionary basis.